Our Board

 Lorraine is an educator and passionate advocate for student success and access to education.
 After coming to Hawaiʻi 30 years ago to teach at Waiʻanae High School, she has taught English Language Arts, built an award winning journalism program, and is currently an academic advisor at Leeward Community College Waiʻanae Moku campus.
 She and her husband David are members of Aloha Jewish Chapel, and Lorraine has been active in the Oʻahu Jewish ʻOhana (OJO), Temple Emanu-El, the Polskin Trust Committee, and the Jewish Women’s Guild.

-Aviela Weltman, Vice President
+Sara Silverman, Vice President

 Read Bio